 There are two different ways insurance companies set structural coverage limits.
-One is replacement cost, and the other is current cash value.
+One is the replacement cost, and the other is the current cash value.

 Replacement cost covers the actual cost of repairs.
 For example, if you need a new roof, the insurance company pays for a new roof.
 There is usually a limit on your replacement costs, based on an appraisal of your home when you buy your policy.
 If construction costs rise, you may still end up underinsured if you don't increase your coverage.
 If you opt for extended replacement cost, you get an additional percentage over the original replacement cost to guard against inflation.